 This type of order gets us into a trade when the price reaches a specific level ($191.80) but also controls how much we pay ($192).
 Controlling how much we pay is important.
 Imagine for a moment that you want to buy when the price moves above $191.80, but the next morning the price gaps* higher and opens at $195.
 If you only place a buy stop at $191.80, with no limit on the price you pay, you will end up paying $195.
 That is a lot higher than you expected.

 As we will discuss a little later on when we talk about risk and reward, a worse price than expected means a smaller reward:risk.
 As you may have guessed, we’re going to exit near the top of the channel.
 If we end up buying in the middle of the channel instead of near the bottom, most of our profit potential has disappeared.

 There are several entry methods you can use to signal your entry into a trend channel trade:

 - Rounded bottom (generally a small one.
 Rounded bottoms are covered in the Complete Method Stock Swing Trading Course).

 *A gap higher is when the open price the next day is above the close of the prior day.
 Gaps occur all the time, but big ones—when there’s a big price difference between the open and close—can cause problems if we’re trying to get in near a specific price level.

 How and Where to Exit a Trend Channel Trade

 We have our entry nailed down.
 We also need to know where our exit will be.
 We determine where, or at least how, we will get out of a trade before we take it.

-We need an exit plan for if the trade turns profitable (profit target), and we will need an exit plan for if the trade starts losing money (stop loss).
+We need an exit plan for if the trade turns profitable (profit target), and we need an exit plan for if the trade starts losing money (stop loss).

 Trend Channel Strategy Stop Loss